Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/build-cumulus.md

 ### Cumulus Collator

-A AXIASolar collator for a parachain is implemented in the Cumulus repository [here](https://github.com/axia-tech/cumulus/tree/master/collator).
+A AXIA collator for a allychain is implemented in the Cumulus repository [here](https://github.com/axia-tech/cumulus/tree/master/collator).

 ## BetaNet

-The BetaNet testnet (available via AXIASolar-JS) is the testnet set aside specifically for parachains.
+The BetaNet testnet (available via AXIA-JS) is the testnet set aside specifically for allychains.

 ## Resources

 - [Rob's talk from EthCC introducing Cumulus](https://www.youtube.com/watch?v=thgtXq5YMOo)
-- [Cumulus: Entering the Substratosphere](https://www.youtube.com/watch?v=thgtXq5YMOo) - Talk from AXIASolar co-founder Robert Habermeier at EthCC in March 2019 detailing the latest on building parachains with Cumulus.
+- [Cumulus: Entering the Substratosphere](https://www.youtube.com/watch?v=thgtXq5YMOo) - Talk from AXIA co-founder Robert Habermeier at EthCC in March 2019 detailing the latest on building allychains with Cumulus.